-We focus in this paper on a model-based approach in which uncertainty is modeled as a repeated sampling framework on the errors.
-We provide a simple example here showing that the main intuitions in this paper would also apply if we consider a design-based approach, in which uncertainty comes from the treatment allocation.
+We provide a simple example showing that the main intuitions in this paper would also apply if we consider a design-based approach, in which uncertainty comes only from the treatment allocation \citep{Finite_pop, NBERw24003, ATHEY2021,rambachan2020designbased}.
 In this case, we condition on a realization of the potential outcomes, and spatial correlation is captured by considering that the treatment allocation is spatially correlated. \cite{NBERw24003} also consider the case in which treatment allocation is spatially correlated.
 The difference is that here we are fundamentally interested in the case in which it is not possible to cluster at the treatment assignment level.
 This may be the case, for example, because the researcher does not have information on the relevant distance metric, or because there are too few clusters to rely on CRVE at the assignment level.

 Consider a very simple example where states $j=1,...,N$ are partitioned into equally-sized groups of states $\Lambda_1,...,\Lambda_F$, and potential outcomes are given by